-- Conway Police Department (843-349-1790) for incidents in the city of Conway. - Horry County Police Department (dial 911 for emergencies or 843-915-5350) for incidents in the unincorporated areas of Horry County. - Myrtle Beach Police Department (911 for emergencies or 843-918-1382 for nonemergency issues) for incidents that occur in the city of Myrtle Beach.
+- Conway Police Department (843-349-1790) for incidents in the city of Conway. - Horry County Police Department (dial 911 for emergencies or 843-915-5350) for incidents in the unincorporated areas of Horry County. - Myrtle Beach Police Department (911 for emergencies or 843-918-1382 for nonemergency issues) for incidents occurring in Myrtle Beach.

-Emergency call boxes with blue overhead lights are located in conspicuous locations around campus.
+Emergency call boxes with blue overhead lights are in conspicuous locations around campus.
 In addition, red emergency telephones have been placed in selected campus buildings to allow for easy access to campus police.
 University community members should familiarize themselves with the locations of these devices and are cautioned to use them for emergency purposes only.